Adriankhl/relativitization/doc/plan.md

 * Filter resource factory by resource type [x]
 * Default build factory and institute employee to population, research equipment to production [x]
 * Rotation based on next position [x]
+* Optimize UI, only change what is shown, separate stage and use camera instead of computing the zoom manually [x]

 # Control TODO List